 ALL YOU NEED TO KNOW BEFORE PLANNING AN

-The answer is simple.
-Having traveled around the entire country more than 10 times, including my own elopement, I felt it was the right time to share my knowledge with everyone.
-That's my lovely wife Lena and I on the image, by the way.
+Having traveled around the entire country multiple times, including for my own elopement, I felt it was the right time to share my knowledge with everyone.
+(That's my lovely wife Lena and I on the image, by the way.)

 WHY WOULD YOU WANT TO